July 10, 2020 0 Comment

 2. Workplace Benefits

-Another cost-effective way of rewarding the employees is to offer them some desirable benefits at the workplace for a specific time period.
 The benefits can be extended permanently, in case of repeat achievers, which will also prove aspirational for other employees.

-These benefits may include flexible work timings, free pickup, and drop facilities for a specific time, upgraded workstation or even paid training for skill enhancement.
-Such rewards tend to enhance the motivation levels of the entire team as the members are able to see the benefits gained by one of their own, thanks to their diligent and sincere efforts.
+These benefits could include flexible work timings, free pickup, and drop facilities for a specific time, upgraded workstations or even paid training for skill enhancement.

 3. Paid Outing with Family

-4. Time-off from Work
+4. Time off from Work

 The highly competitive work environments today often make it impossible for employees to take time off from work.
-This can lead to their physical and mental exhaustion and can even cause a reduction in their efficiency.

 5. Formal Meal with Top Management